 In addition, blogging has pushed me to learn new technology and new skills.
-These new technologies and new skills helped my freelance business too.
+These technologies and skills helped my freelance business too.

 If you want to learn about business, you might want to start a blog.
 Blogs are a good platform to learn about online business, especially marketing.

-From being able to share what I’m passionate about, to making connections with people, to providing me with a way to channel all my thoughts and creativity; blogging is an incredible labour of love that adds purpose and structure to my day.
+From being able to share what I’m passionate about, to making connections with people, to providing me with a way to channel all my thoughts and creativity; Transatlantic Notes is an incredible labour of love that adds purpose and structure to my day.

-Blogging has had a huge, positive impact on my life since I started in 2016.
-Before I started blogging, I was struggling to find that creative outlet, I knew I wanted to get into writing so blogging seemed like the obvious answer!
+Before I started blogging, I was struggling to find that creative outlet, I knew I wanted to get into writing so blogging seemed like the obvious answer.

 I’ve loved blogging ever since!
-I’ve made and met some really amazing and inspiring bloggers over the years.
+I’ve met some really amazing and inspiring bloggers over the years.

-I’ve also learnt so many new skills that blogging brings with it.
-From copywriting, photography, getting to grips with SEO and even improving on my writing.
-I’m still learning every day which is a bonus!
+I’ve also learned so many new skills that blogging brings with it.
+From copywriting to getting to grips with SEO and even improving on my writing, I’m still learning every day which is a bonus.

-Blogging has impacted me positively in a way that it has brought me new opportunities, such as collaborations with brands, which I never thought was possible when I started!
+Blogging has impacted me positively in the way that it has brought me new opportunities, such as collaborations with brands- which I never thought was possible when I started!

 It’s also helped me mentally, being able to put how I’m feeling and my views in a blog post have been like therapy sometimes.

 I hope that blogging is here to stay as it’s had a positive impact on me in so many ways.